jamezmca/learn-to-code/course notes/html_css.md

 </html>
 ```

+-- *Note the space separated classes on the form element - that allows us to assign more than one class to a particular tag.
+If you wish to have a class that is multiple words, then we use ~camelCase~.
+Words are conjoined but we capitalize the start of every new word with exclusion to the very first word.*

 ### 1.8 Building Multipage Applications

 Should you decide to have subpage routes for your numerous different services, such as a product page, or an about page, then we can do this easily in HTML too.